 Here’s The Story

 I own a 2008 GMC Sierra I purchased back in 2010.
 It is my primary vehicle and has been a great used truck and up until this point I have had no major maintenance issues.
-I perform the standard maintenance on the vehicle like oil changes, brakes and tires as needed.
+I perform the standard maintenance on the vehicle like oil changes, brakes, and tires as needed.
+And I wax (Nu Finish) it once a year.
 The vehicle has a little over 173k miles on it and has been very reliable.

 About a month ago I noticed some unusual sounds coming from the right front wheel and thought that maybe because my tires were old the sound was coming from the tire, so I purchase four new tires.